tardate/LittleArduinoProjects/playground/DS3231RTC/README.md

-# #166 DS3231RTC Projects
+# DS3231RTC Projects

 Projects using the DS3231 real-time clock module.

 In addition to DS1307-compatible time functions, the DS3231 has some interesting extra functions:

-* digital temperatur sensor
+* digital temperature sensor
 * two time-of-day alarms
 * programmable square-wave output